derekdecoste/kano-wand-nodejs/readme.md

 # Magic Photo
 (and other potential magical pi projects)

+## Use a wand to start and stop a Magical Photograph (it's a video)

 ## Setup
 (not completed, links that I will build setup from below)